-The series of pulley sizes and shaft combinations shown in Table 3 and the load ratings shown in Table 2 cover the majority of combinations of welded steel pulleys with compression type hubs normally used in belt conveyor and elevator practice.
+The series of pulley sizes and shaft combinations shown in Tables 5-A and 5-B, and the load ratings shown in Tables 4-A and 4-B, cover the majority of combinations of welded steel pulleys with compression type hubs normally used in belt conveyor and elevator practice.
 Only the series shown are covered by this standard.

 This standard is not intended to provide thorough guidance on shaft design at all potential failure points.
 The standard is intended to provide a shaft diameter at the pulley connection consistent with other external components such as bearings and drive components.
-It is assumed shaft is a consistent diameter throughout and layout clearances between components are minimized.
+It is assumed that the shaft is a consistent diameter throughout and layout clearances between components are minimized.

 1.2 Welded steel conveyor pulleys covered by this standard should not be used with steel cable and other high modulus belts because such belts create stress concentrations and demand manufacturing tolerances beyond the capacities of these pulleys.
-High modulus belts are defined as those having operating tension ratings greater than 800 PIW or a modulus greater than 80,000 PIW.
+High modulus belts are defined as those having operating tension ratings greater than 800 PIW (140 kN/m) or a modulus greater than 80,000 PIW (14000 kN/m).
+Consult your CEMA pulley manufacturer for assistance.